Robert (Bob) Carter (Deceased)

 - B.Sc.
 (Hons), University of Otago, Geology, 1963.

-Robert (Bob) Carter is a former research professor at James Cook University, Queensland, Australia, and advisor to multiple climate science denial organisations around the world.
+Robert (Bob) Carter died in January 2016.
+He was a former research professor at James Cook University, Queensland, Australia, and advisor to multiple climate science denial organisations around the world.
 He was head of the university's School of Earth Sciences between 1981 and 1999 and then held unpaid adjunct professorial positions.
 In January 2013 the university allowed his adjunct status to lapse, citing lack of input into the university.
-He is a marine geologist and environmental scientist.
+He was a marine geologist and environmental scientist. ,

 In reference to his involvement with the Institute for Public Affairs (IPA), Carter stated in a March 15, 2007 Sydney Morning Herald article: “I don't think it is the point whether you are paid by the coal or petroleum industry.”

 According to leaked documents Carter received $1,667 a month from the Heartland Institute, an organization with an intense focus on climate change skepticism.
 Carter was to be paid for his work as a co-author and editor on Heartland's Non Intergovernmental Panel on Climate Change (NIPCC) reports.

 Carter was a co-editor on the 2011 “Interim” NIPCC report and is a co-editor and author of the 2013 NIPCC report Climate Change Reconsidered II, timed to coincide with the release of the United Nation's fifth major IPCC report on climate change. ,